Flutes and Veggies

 1. Blend onion, tomato, ginger, garlic, chile, fennel seeds and coconut until smooth.
 Add a few tbsp of water if needed.
 Blend for a minute, then let sit for 5 mins, then blend again.
 This will help the coconut and fennel seeds to break down and blend.

-3. When the onion tomato mixture is thick and starts to get fragrant(spice and roasted smell), add the veggies and chickpeas and mix in.
+3. When the onion tomato mixture is thick and starts to get fragrant, add the veggies and chickpeas and mix in.
 Add water or coconut milk and salt and cover and cook for 13 to 15 minutes or until the veggies are cooked to preference.
 Taste and adjust salt and flavor.

 4. Add in the peas.
-Add more coconut milk/cream if needed or some cashew cream for creamier.
+Add more coconut milk/creamer if needed or some cashew cream for creamier.
 Simmer for a few minutes.
 Add 1/4 tsp sweetener if needed and mix in.
-Garnish with roasted cashews, cilantro, garam masala and sliced green chilies or cayenne for heat.
-Serve hot with Naan, roti flatbread or rice.
+Serve hot over rice or alongside a flatbread with the optional garnishes.

 Stay updated by following @FlutesAndVeggies on Facebook